Beneficiary Onboarding Module

 PropertyTypeDefault ValueDescription

-widgetHeaderTitlestring'Create Beneficiary'The main title at the top of the widget.
+widgetHeaderTitlestring'Create Beneficiary'The main title.
 Changes to 'Update Beneficiary' if the user exists.

 legendstring'Please Fill...'The instructional text below the main title.